wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-command-line-tools.md

 ### Exercise 4 - installing new csv2bufr templates

-The `bufr-template` used by csv2bufr can be specified by providing a file name to the command, as per the above example, or by setting a search path with an environment variable and by specifying the template name.
+The `bufr-template` used by csv2bufr can be specified by providing a filename to the command, as per the above example, or by setting a search path with an environment variable and by specifying the template name.
 The template name must match the filename but without the extension, with the file located on the search path.
 Try the commands from the block below: